 - Ideally you should have freehold of your property – If you have leasehold, you’ll need permission from the freeholder, or if you rent your property, you’ll need agreement from the landlord.

 - If your home is a listed building, or in a conservation area you might need planning permission.
 Most homes don’t need planning permission for solar technology systems unless the panels protrude more than 20cm from the roof, but do check with your local planning officer, especially if your building is listed, or is in a conservation area or World Heritage Site.

 - Check with your installer that the panels will not damage the integrity of your roof and that your roof is strong enough to bear the weight of the panels, as they can be heavy.

 - Most insurers cover solar PV installations, however you should double check with your provider.

 - If you are intending to apply for the FIT, it’s a good idea to check that your energy supplier is a FIT provider as they will be paying you the FIT.

 Your installer will ensure that the panels are installed on your roof in the best arrangement to optimise electricity generation.
 The installer will also fit the inverter and make the connection to the Grid.
 A good solar PV array system will maximize the peak hours of sunlight, being angled so that the hottest, brightest part of the day will fall as fully upon the solar panels as possible.

 We will only put you in touch with installers that are MCS accredited: Always use an MCS accredited installer.
 Only MCS accredited installers are able to sign off installations that will comply with the government’s Feed-In Tariff scheme.

-- What does the inverter do in a solar PV system?
+- What is the payback for a solar PV installation?

 - How are solar PV panels fixed to the roof?